-NEWS & UPDATES
+NEWS & UPDATES – June 2019

-Reminder from our City Marshal’s office:
+Reminder from Our City Marshal’s Office:

 If you have an emergency/urgent situation, please dial 911.
 DO NOT CALL THE CITY MARSHAL’S OFFICE.
 You will get the help you need much more rapidly if you call 911.
 If our Marshal or his Deputies are on duty, they will be notified immediately by the Dispatcher.
 If they are not, the Dispatcher will send a County Deputy.
 Remember, due to limited funds, we do not have our City Marshal/Deputies on duty full time.